noah8368/Celestial_Object_Classifier/README.md

 ### Galaxy Object Detection

-Object detection is performed by a neural network with the YOLO architecture implemented on a SoC.
+Object detection is performed by a neural network with the YOLOv5 architecture implemented on a Raspberry Pi.

 #### Training Data